bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>Probabilistic models</h3>
-Probabilistic models in AI deals with uncertainty making predictions and modeling complex systems where uncertainty and variability play an important role.
-These models help in reasoning, decision-making and learning from data.
+<p>Probabilistic models in AI deals with uncertainty making predictions and modeling complex
+systems where uncertainty and variability play an important role.
+These models help in reasoning, decision-making and learning from data.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/probabilistic-models-in-machine-learning/">